imraj569/imraj569/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-This is Raj here and I am a Video creator and a graphic designer.
-My hobbies are mobile photography, drawing, vlogging and playing the synthesizer.
-I am mostly interested in Tools development with python for automation,hacking and bug bounty
+This is Raj here and I am a graduate student of BSC (Zoology)-2021 .
+My hobbies are mobile photography,vlogging and playing the synthesizer.
+I am mostly interested in Tools development with python for automation and hacking.

 - 🔭 I’m currently working on ... python
 - 🌱 I’m currently learning ...python